Kimberly Clark Saenz: Murders and investigation

 Research by an epidemiologist at the Centers for Disease Control and Prevention revealed that Saenz had been present at every incident in April at which someone died.
-A search of Saenz' hard drive revealed Google searches for information about whether bleach could kill.
+A search of Saenz's hard drive revealed Google searches for information about whether bleach could kill.
 When questioned by police, Saenz mentioned her use of bleach to clean lines before detectives mentioned bleach.
 She claimed that no measuring cups were available, so she had to use a syringe to measure the bleach.
 She was subsequently arrested on charges of five counts of capital murder and five counts of aggravated assault with a deadly weapon.

-According to one of Saenz' co-workers, Candace Lackey, Saenz had expressed dislike for a number of patients, all of whom either died or coded.
+According to one of Saenz's co-workers, Candace Lackey, Saenz had expressed dislike for a number of patients, all of whom either died or coded.
 Another coworker, Sharon Dearmon, recalled that Saenz went on a cigarette break after tending to a patient, Opal Few.
 Soon afterward, Few coded, but Saenz refused to rush over to tend to her.

 Despite the damning forensic evidence, as well as eyewitness accounts, police and Angelina County prosecutors initially feared they did not have enough for a conviction.
 At first, they were at a loss to prove that the bleach had indeed gone from the patients' dialysis lines into their bloodstreams.
 At the time, little research had been done on how to detect bleach in blood.
 However, Mark Sochaski, an analytical chemist and bioterrorism expert, was developing a test for measuring chlorine exposure by measuring the presence of chlorotyrosine, an amino acid formed from exposure to chlorinating agents such as bleach.
 Angelina County officials contacted Sochaski, who tested several samples sent to him by investigators.
 Nine samples contained chlorotyrosine peaks that could only be explained by exposure to bleach.
 According to Sochaski, when the bleach entered the patients' bloodstream, it caused them to enter hemolysis, a process in which the red blood cells explode and release iron.
 This led to cardiac arrest and death.